ExpressionEngine/ExpressionEngine-User-Guide/source/security/arbitrary_code_execution.rst

   an attacker's ability to execute any commands of the attacker's choice on a target machine or in a target process

-Essentially, someone finds a way to run code of theirs on your site.
+Essentially, someone finds a way to execute code of theirs on your site.
 This is typically achieved by uploading a file to your server using legitimate methods like forum attachments, private messages, or channel forms.
 However, it's also possible for the attacker to execute code if